 Near the mosque in Abanotubani, I found a stairway up to the Narikala Fortress and walked up along the walls to the entrance.
-If you don’t feel like walking up to the fortress, there IS a cable car.
-It leaves from Avlabari.
-I didn’t do it because the walk up isn’t that bad.
+If you don’t feel like walking up to the fortress, there IS a cable car that leaves from Avlabari.
+I didn’t take it because the walk up isn’t that bad.

 Back near Kartlis Deda, I found a stairway leading back down into Old Tbilisi.
 I came to the historic Betlemi Church, a Georgian church originally built in 1727 as an Armenian church.
 On the stairway and down near the church, I got the best views of Kartlis Deda.

 Here, I wandered around the streets near the church for a while.
 It didn’t look like the most inviting area (it was perfectly safe), but it was definitely one of the most interesting.
 It was mostly run down buildings and a couple reconstructions, and I can imagine this is what the newly renovated areas had looked like.
 Life probably hasn’t changed in this area for a very long time.
 I felt like I was in the “real” Tbilisi.